erickveg/weatherApp/challenge.md

 # API &#8614; DATA &#8614; DASHBOARD

-In a previous challenge, we used the [OpenWeatherMap history API](https://openweathermap.org/history).
-Additionally, we learned about [Streamlit](https://streamlit.io/) and [Docker](https://www.docker.com/).
+We use APIs to digest streaming data, and this challenge will require you to figure out an API and then build the data from that API into your Dashboard.
+Our current challenge is the [OpenWeatherMap API](https://openweathermap.org/).
+We learned about [Streamlit] (https://streamlit.io/) and [Docker] (https://www.docker.com/) for application development.
 We will build an app that uses the API to display weather data for decision-making.

 ## Coding Challenge